arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 ```
 python example.py find_dragon 'Drake' --path /on/my/planet
 ```
+(it can even provide you with bash completions you can install.
+You wrote no code for that!)

 ### — I need more complex parametrization of my code.
 How do I handle it?